bsummer4/cuffs/src/sdl/README.md

     flip
     white

-However, this is a lot of IO, and forces another tool to deal with the complexities of clearing the screen, etc.  So there is a mechanism for managing a set of objects, and leaving the actually drawing, clearing, and refreshing to the tool.
-These are called ents.
+However, this is a lot of IO (send a message every time the mouse moves a pixel; sending a ton of messages every frame to maintain a GUI, etc), and forces another tool to deal with the complexities of clearing the screen, etc.  So there is a mechanism for managing a set of objects, and leaving the actually drawing, clearing, and refreshing to this tool.
+We call these objects ents.

 ### Entities (ents)
 Ents are basically just a named, mutable hunk of drawing code.
 This